 More personalized products and guidance.

 Cryptocurrency offers consumers the ability to handle their own money management and financial transactions, but not all consumers will be ready for those responsibilities.
 Banks could also shift to address these customers specifically, offering personalized selections of products to build a financially stable life, or offering one-on-one guidance to customers as a value-added service.
-Some customers would be more than willing to pay extra fees or a monthly rate in exchange for ongoing financial advice, and/or asset management.
+Some customers would be more than willing to pay extra in exchange for ongoing financial advice, and/or asset management.

 Banks may never go completely obsolete, even in the wake of exceptional cryptocurrency adoption worldwide, but they will take a massive economic hit if they don’t start to transform soon.
 With pressure from consumers, regulators, and economists already beginning to converge, it’s only a matter of time before we start to see these changes manifesting in our most important financial institutions.